-Mental Asylums have become the ultimate horror trope.
+Throughout the years Insane Asylums have cemented themselves as a firm fixture on the horror landscape.
 From my early horror movie memories of “Halloween” and “A Nightmare on Elm Street 5: The Dream Child”, the cheesy but fun “House on Haunted Hill (1999)”, one of my favourite franchises of all time “Silent Hill”, to the more recent “Ratched”, mental asylums are always portrayed as places of dark malevolence where the patients are caged monsters and the staff even worse.
 With the closure of the big asylums many of these buildings have been locked and left to slowly decay making them pure eye candy for the urban exploring community.
 In the case of a film like “Session 9” the location of the Danvers State Mental Hospital was hands down the star of the show in lieu of any worthwhile story.

-My family home of Abbots Langley in Hertfordshire is the location for what was the Leavesden Mental Asylum.
+My family home of Abbots Langley in Hertfordshire was the location of the Leavesden Mental Asylum.
 I first heard about it after my folks attended a tour hosted by the resident historian Martin Brooks, with them relaying some of the tales of Jack the Ripper suspects, murders and the darker aspects of its history.
 This immediately gripped my attention both because of these fascinating stories but also as sounded as if it might have some potential to tie in to a vlog video idea I had bouncing around.

-In recent times I have observed the closing of the Overton window and how society has become far more stringently proscribed and regulated in what is deemed acceptable in terms of thought, ideas and behaviour.
-Rather than discussion over difference of perspective or challenges to mainstream narrative it seems on side dominates whilst the other side is silenced.
-So the initial idea was to explore the history of the asylum to see if any comparisons could be drawn between how society would lock gay people and unmarried mothers away along side the mentally ill in the previous century, to how “wrong thinkers” often find themselves ostracised from society now as well as looking at the current spike in mental health issues.
-However, the more I delved into Leavesden’s rich history the more I found that it’s own fascinating story and the issues it covered did in itself speak of all the ideas I wanted to spotlight and so very naturally the asylum/hospital the became the focus.
+In recent times I have observed the closing of the Overton window and how society has become far more stringently proscribed and regulated in what is deemed as acceptable thought.
+Rather than discussing different points of view, it seems one side dominates whilst the other side is silenced.
+So the initial idea was to explore the history of the asylum in order to see if any comparisons could be drawn between how Victorian society would lock away gay people and unmarried mothers alongside the mentally ill, and how “wrong thinkers” often find themselves ostracised from society today.
+However, the more I delved into Leavesden’s rich history the more I found that its own fascinating story and the issues it covered said everything that need to be said, and so very naturally the asylum/hospital the became the focus.